ksoze84/usefun/README.md

   returns returnValue
 ```

-Since functions on setState collection always set an update, and state is a function that can construct an object or array every time it is called, a cancel state update signal can be set as the return value of a setState function through the cancelFun method.
+Since functions on set collection always set an update, and state is a function that can construct an object or array every time it is called, a cancel state update signal can be set as the return value of a set function through the cancelFun method.
 This can be useful to avoid unnecessary re-renders.
 If you need the function return value, you can set it as a parameter of cancelFun method.

 **This does NOT UNDO the function's executed instructions.** You must cancel before change any (state) value.